mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-limitations.rst

   for every 1 million documents.

 - Verification cannot be resumed.
-If a user stops or pauses sync and then starts ``mongosync`` for any reason, the verification process restarts from the beginning.
+If a user stops or pauses sync and then starts ``mongosync`` again for any reason, the verification process restarts from the beginning.
 This can cause verification to fall substantially behind the migration.

 - The verifier isn't compatible with :ref:`reverse sync
   <c2c-api-reverse>`.
 The :ref:`/start <c2c-api-start>` endpoint